Fight Child Protective Services CPS/DCFS

 Each year, LA DCFS gets about 160,000 referrals a year for child abuse and neglect on their child abuse hotline.
 These referrals come from teachers, police officers, therapist, jealous neighbors, and all other sorts of people.
 Once a referral is received, a social worker will be dispatched to investigate the referral and determine if abuse or neglect has occurred.
 Based on the findings of their investigation, you may find yourself in court.

 It is important to be respectful to the social worker and dispel their concerns.
 If you are rude or do not cooperate, you can expect that they will file a case in court against you.
 The level that you cooperate depends on the facts.
-It is wise to consult with an attorney to determine your rights.
+It is wise to consult with a Long Beach child protective services attorney to determine your rights.
 The first social worker that makes contact with you is referred to as an emergency response worker or ER worker.
 Do not be charmed by the ER social worker.
 Everything that you say in this investigation will be used against you.

 Sometimes closing an investigation is as simple as taking a drug test to confirm the allegation that you abuse drugs is not true.
 If you are clean and the social worker wants you to take a drug test it is very smart to do that.
 Do not let your pride interfere.
-If you are using drugs, best to call a lawyer.
+If you are using drugs, best to call a Long Beach child protective services lawyer.
 Even if you have a medical marijuana license, still call an attorney.

 CPS Investigation Before Filing in Court